Quick Search:

 • Restore Data Effortlessly.
 MultCloud provides users with an easy and direct way to recover data by using the Restore function.
 Even if the original data is lost, you can restore it as easily as possible.

-Then, you can follow the step-by-step below to learn the way to backup Google Photos to Synology NAS by using MultCloud:
+Then, you can follow the step-by-step below to learn the best way to backup Google Photos to Synology NAS by using MultCloud:

-Step 1: Create a MultCloud account by your email.
+Create a MultCloud account by your email.
 Or, you can log in with your Facebook or Google account directly.

 Sign Up